 The Council's overall budget and policy framework are set by Full Council.
-Key decisions are taken by the Executive (Leader, Cabinet, individual Cabinet members, officers as appropriate), within the budget and policy framework set by Council.
+Key decisions are taken by the Executive (Leader, Co-operative Executive, individual Cabinet members, officers as appropriate), within the budget and policy framework set by Council.

-The Council has an Overview and Scrutiny function (including a call-in facility), which reports to the Cabinet and Full Council as appropriate.
+The Council has an Overview and Scrutiny function (including a call-in facility), which reports to the Executive and Full Council as appropriate.